- Academics Menu

 Assessment of competence in these areas will be measured through the use of examination questions.

-Criminal Justice graduates earn top dollar in secure positions.
 JCC’s criminal justice degree leads to professional employment as a police investigator, corrections officer, crime lab technician, probation officer, or dozens of other jobs.
 Employers at the local, state, and federal level range from Sheriff’s Departments and State Police to Military Police, Border Patrol, FBI, and Secret Service.
-Specialties include homicide, arson, cyber-crime, drug enforcement, K-9 and SWAT teams.
+Areas of specialization include homicide, arson, cyber-crime, drug enforcement, K-9 and SWAT teams.

 Approximately 60% of our criminal justice graduates choose to continue their education.
-As a graduate of Jefferson you will have many transfer opportunities to consider and will be able to choose from a wide variety of colleges and universities to pursue your baccalaureate degree.
-Popular transfer institutions for JCC graduates include SUNY Oswego, SUNY Canton, SUNY Potsdam, Syracuse University, Le Moyne College, Rochester Institute of Technology, and other institutions across the United States.
-Additionally, Jefferson has partnered with some selected academic institutions to develop agreements that help students transfer smoothly.
-These agreements assist students with selecting courses in their academic program that will transfer effectively to specific baccalaureate programs:
+As a graduate of Jefferson, you will have many transfer opportunities to consider and will be able to choose from a wide variety of colleges and universities to pursue your baccalaureate degree.
+Popular transfer institutions for JCC graduates include SUNY Oswego, SUNY Canton, SUNY Potsdam, Syracuse University, Le Moyne College, and Rochester Institute of Technology.
+Additionally, Jefferson has partnered with some select academic institutions and developed agreements that help students transfer smoothly to specific baccalaureate programs.
+Currently, formal agreements exist with:

 Franklin University, Public Safety Management, B.S.